2x254/Influence-Maximization/README.md

 To run this code:

-1) install libraries:  networkx, numpy... (for example: pip install networkx, pip install numpy...)
+1) Install libraries:  networkx, numpy... (for example: pip install networkx, pip install numpy...).
-2) run the files.
+2) Run the files.